ZTF SN Ia DR2: Colour standardisation of Type Ia Supernovae and its dependence on environment: Discussion

 \subsection{Tests}

-To assess the robustness of our results, we test the impact of the choices made in Sect. \ref{sec:data} on our results, namely the difference of dust content $\tau$ between the full sample and the dustless sample, and the significance of the $\beta$ evolution (here the $\Delta$AIC between a constant fit and an affine function fit of the $\beta$-global mass relation as well as the significance of the slope in $\sigma$).
-The tests on the $\beta$ evolution are made using a linear correction in stretch $\alpha$.
-The different tests made are: \begin{itemize} \item Changing our redshift cut: lowering $z_\mathrm{max}$ strengthen the volume-limited claims, while increasing $z_\mathrm{max}$ increases the statistics with a limited bias in the sample. \item Only using redshifts from host spectra allows for a test of the impact of redshift errors on the sample. \item Classification: including peculiar SNe Ia mimics the contamination that could happen when only using photometric classification, and discarding 91t allows us to check that our results do not depend on this subpopulation. \item Using a stronger cut on colour ($c<0.3$), to check that our results are not reliant on redder objects. \item Enforcing a stronger cut on ligthcurve fit quality ensures that our results are not due to poorly fitted objects. \end{itemize}

-For the $\beta$ evolution analysis, the bins are fixed throughout the tests to get a fair comparison.
+To assess the robustness of our results, we tested the impact of the choices made in Sect. \ref{sec:data} on our results, namely the difference in the dust content $\tau$ between the the dustless sample and the not-dustless sample.
+This corresponds to the different $\tau$ parameters between the green and orange distributions in Fig. \ref{fig:colour_distrib}, and the significance of the $\beta$ evolution (here the $\Delta$AIC between a constant fit and an affine function fit of the $\beta$-global mass relation as well as the significance of the slope in $\sigma$, as done in Sec. \ref{sec:beta_env}).
+The tests on the $\beta$ evolution were made using a linear correction in stretch $\alpha$.
+The different tests consisted of the following seven runs: \begin{itemize} \item Lowering $z_\mathrm{max}$.
+This strengthens the volume-limited claims. \item Increasing $z_\mathrm{max}$.
+This increases the statistics with a limited bias in the sample. \item Only using redshifts from host spectra.
+This tests the impact of the redshift errors on the sample. \item Including peculiar SNe Ia.
+This mimics the contamination that might occur if a photometric classification were used alone. \item Discarding 91t.
+This confirms that our results do not depend on this subpopulation. \item Using a stronger cut on colour ($c<0.3$).
+This checks that our results are not reliant on redder objects. \item Enforcing a stronger cut on the ligth-curve fit quality.
+This ensures that our results are not due to poorly fitted objects. \end{itemize} For the $\beta$ evolution analysis, the bins were fixed for all the tests for a fair comparison.